-Once you've begun an application in the Parent Portal, click the option to add a new student or continue with your application.
-Simply fill in the fields with your child's information, select the school you wish your child to attend, and hit Submit.
+Once you've begun an application in the Parent Portal, simply fill in the fields with your child's information, select the school you wish your child to attend, and hit Submit.

 In this step, you'll provide more detailed information about your child and upload additional documents, such as proof of residency and a birth certificate.
 For a list of specific documents that will be required, contact our enrollment consultants at 855.777.0682.

 All families participate in a pre-recorded webinar with an enrollment consultant.
 Additional documents may be required to complete your enrollment, depending on your student’s situation, and will be provided within your Parent Portal.

 After successfully completing the enrollment process, your student will be approved.
 Please check your email for important information regarding your student's status and how to access the Online School platform.

 TOPS has some specific requirements that are important for you to note before you get started:

 Proof of Prior Public School Enrollment

 In order to enroll, your child must have attended a Texas public school the prior school year.
 To show proof of this, you must submit any one of the following documents from the previous school year: